-6. If the responding Party considers that:
+- 6. If the responding Party considers that: - (a) the level of benefits that the complaining Party has proposed to be suspended is manifestly excessive; or - (b) it has eliminated the non-conformity, nullification or impairment that the arbitral panel has found;

-(a) the level of benefits that the complaining Party has proposed to be suspended is manifestly excessive; or it may request the original arbitral panel to determine the matter.
+it may request the original arbitral panel to determine the matter.
 The original arbitral panel shall present its determination to the Parties within 30 days after it is reconvened.